 Based on the project description and the design requirements of the GBG project, there are various customer requirements that shall enable the design to fully satisfy the clients.
-The customer requirements include a durable product that has a longer life span compared to the current cars, easy instruction manual, progressive speed control to let the children control the speed without the jerking motion, easy to use, easy to build, safe for the users and those around the cars, include steering for upper body limited mobility, be sturdy and low cost to let the parents have the ability to purchase it even when in a low income family.
-One of the heavier weighted customer requirements that the client focused on the greatest is to have 12 volt power battery instead of 6 volt power battery because 6 volt battery cars have shown to create fires in the past.
+The customer requirements include a durable product that has a longer life span compared to the current cars, easy instruction manual.
+Progressive speed control and battery are not included based on the client instruction.
+One of the heavier weighted customer requirements that the client focused on the greatest is to have 12-volt power battery instead of 6-volt power battery because 6-volt battery cars have shown to create fires in the past.
 Based on the weightings of the customer requirements that the team had received from the client, shown in Appendix A, the most important of the requirements are easy instruction manual, easy to build, and safety.
-These requirements have the highest weighting of 5 out of 5.
-The second priority requirements are the use of a 12 volt battery power and to design progressive speed control.
-Life span, easy to use, low cost, and steering for upper and lower body limited mobility obtained 3 on the scale of weighting; this makes them a lower priority to obtain.
 The least important when weighting is delicate appearance which is making the GBG car more fun for the children to look at and ride in.